rust-hosted-langs/book/booksrc/chapter-interp-alloc.md

-We'll construct some types that ensure that safe pointers such as `ScopedPtr<T>`, and access to the heap at in any way, are mediated by an instance of a type that can provide access.
+We'll construct some types that ensure that safe pointers such as `ScopedPtr<T>`, and access to the heap at in any way, are mediated by an instance of a guard type that can provide access.

-We will end up passing a reference to this guard instance around everywhere.
+We will end up passing a reference to the guard instance around everywhere.
 In most cases we won't care about the instance type itself so much as the lifetime that it carries with it.
 As such, we'll define a trait for this type to implement that so that we can refer to the guard instance by this trait rather